m3data/collective-futurecrafting/_posts/2025-03-06-a-living-story-of-adapting-communities-to-thrive.md

   content=parallax_content
 %}

-## Join the ACT journey
+## The broader the ACT journey

 The Mural is one piece of a larger journey of collective futurecrafting with the AdaptNSW community.
-Here are a few ways to get involved:
+Here are a few ways to get involved...

-**[Join the Mural as a visitor here](https://app.mural.co/t/greaterthanexperience9110/m/greaterthanexperience9110/1740178225790/047b29a8f3ccaa94f770be062905b54e7ce2261e?sender=ubc2338b15fb7ad7803547648)** - Add your voice to the collaborative canvas through words, images, and stories

-**[Join the Pol.is conversation](https://pol.is/2iyhcxfjkr)** - Share your perspective on what becomes possible when we weave together the transformative power of community-led adaptation
+**Join the Pol.is** <a href="https://pol.is/2iyhcxfjkr" target="_blank"><strong>conversation here</strong></a> and share your perspective on what becomes possible when we weave together the transformative power of community-led adaptation

-**[Attend the ACT event](https://events.humanitix.com/adapting-communities-to-thrive)** - Experience emerging insights through film, art and dialogue at our family-friendly evening on Friday, March 14th
+**Attend the AdaptNSW ACT event!** <a href="https://events.humanitix.com/adapting-communities-to-thrive" target="_blank"> Get your free tickets</a> and experience emerging insights through film, art and dialogue at our family-friendly evening on Friday, March 14th for Climate Action Week

-**[Explore the AdaptNSW website](https://www.climatechange.environment.nsw.gov.au/home)** - Connect with broader adaptation initiatives and trusted, localised climate information
+<a href="https://www.climatechange.environment.nsw.gov.au/home" target="_blank"> Explore the AdaptNSW website</a> and connect with broader adaptation initiatives and trusted, localised climate information

 **Invite others** - Share the this article with friends, family, or neighbours who might want to contribute their ideas about transformative climate adaptation and community thriving

+{% include quote-callout.html
-As Adrienne Maree Brown reminds us, "What we practice at the small scale sets the patterns for the whole system."
-The ACT journey invites us to practice adaptation together, weaving diverse knowledge and creativity into new possibilities for thriving.
+    quote="What we practice at the small scale sets the patterns for the whole system" attribution="Adrienne Maree Brown"

-Let's ACT together.
+    theme="terra-sky"
+    size="large"
+    align="center"
+%}